idea-kmi/EvidenceHub/docs/README.md

 ## Tailoring your Evidence Hub

-At present, if you want to change the look and feel or text of your Evidence Hub site,these are the main places you should look at making changes:
+At present, if you want to change the look and feel or text of your Evidence Hub site, these are the main places you should look at making changes:

-*   **Themes:** The style sheets for the ui can be found in 'themes/default/styles/'.
+*   **Themes:** The style sheets for the user interface can be found in 'themes/default/styles/'.
 Please don't edit those ones.
 If you want to create your own theme you should copy the 'default' folder, rename it and edit the styles there.
 In the images folder you will see some image files like the header logo etc, that you will also probably want to replace.
 Just make sure the files names and sizes stay the same.
 In addition you can override themes for a given domain or the default domain in the 'sites' folder.
 For more information see the README.txt file in the 'themes' folder.
 *   **Language:** All text displayed in the Evidence Hub has been placed in various files in the 'language' folder system.
 So you can override all the default texts your specific site needs.
 You may especially like to add to or redo the **about** page (language/en/about.php).
 REMEMBER: never edit the original language files.
 Always use the Custom file override system.
 You can also provide sets of language files for other languages.
 (See the [Language](#language) section of these notes for more details and there is also a README.txt file in the 'language' folder).
 *   **Homepage:** The file that draws the homepage (ui/homepage.php) is in the 'ui' folder.
 While all the text can be changed through the language files, you may want to completely redo this page for your specific Evidence Hub.
 *   **Images:** The theme specific images can be found in the themes as mentioned above.
 All other icons and images can be found in the 'images' folder.
 If you want to replace an image make sure the size and file name stay the same and you will not need to edit any code.
 We suggest you backup the images folder before you make changes.
 *   **Headers and Footers:** The header and footer files can be found in the 'ui' folder.
-The main 'header.php' and 'footer.php' do the base site pages, but you will see there are also specific header and footer pages for other parts of the site, like popup dialogs and the statspages etc., so you may want to look at all of them when making any changes.
+The main 'header.php' and 'footer.php' do the base site pages, but you will see there are also specific header and footer pages for other parts of the site, like popup dialogs and the stats pages etc., so you may want to look at all of them when making any changes.